 What does it involve?

-It is the most precise laser that currently exists in eye surgery and represents one of the latest great technological advances in ophthalmology, thanks to its speed and safety.
+It is the most precise laser that currently exists in eye surgery, used during the last ten years, thanks to its speed and safety.

 This laser works at a millionth of a second and reproduces the micro-incisions the surgeon has previously designed by computer, with micrometric precision, to which it is connected.
 It therefore does not depend so much on the ophthalmologist’s manual skills and the results are more predictable.